outfox/fennecs/doc/misc/Glossary.md

 - a specific Object's Identity (for Link targeting)
 - a Wildcard for a Query Filter (see [Match Expressions](/docs/Basic/Queries/Matching.md))

+## Signal

+A Signal is **fenn**ecs' observer surface for ==Structural Changes==: subscribe to a Component type via `World.On<T>()`, and its `Added` and `Removed` events tell you whenever an Entity gains or loses that Component.

+`Removed` also reports a `RemoveCause`, telling apart a plain removal (the Entity lives on), a `Despawn` (the Entity is going away with everything on it), and the cleanup of a Relation whose target was despawned.

+Anything a handler throws is wrapped in a `SignalException`, so an observer's fault can never be mistaken for a fault in the `Add`, `Remove`, or `Despawn` call that triggered it.

+Read all about them in the [Events documentation](/docs/Advanced/Events/index.md).

 ## Structural Changes

 Changes to the layout of Entities - meaning which Components, Links, or Relations they have - define which [Archetype](/docs/Basic/Components/index.md#archetypes) they falls into.